|

 Dr. Vaughn Starnes Using A Defibrillator To Restart Patient’s Heart

 After this doctor-patient exchange, I processed the facts quickly.
 My sternum would be broken.
 My heart would be stopped.
 I would be put on a heart-lung machine.
 My heart would be cut.
-My aortic and pulmonary valves would be replaced.
+My aortic valve would be replaced.
 Then, my heart would be restarted with a defibrillator.
 Needless to say, those facts generated MASSIVE AMOUNTS OF FEAR in me.

 Today, I know this fear is common in most patients and most caregivers.
 Barbara just wrote to me, “Adam - I am writing because my husband is scheduled for aortic valve replacement in two weeks.
 He has some fears even though we have confidence in his surgeon and cardiologist (Richard Shemin will be his surgeon at UCLA, and Larry Yeatman is his cardiologist at Santa Monica- UCLA).
 His fear is that his heart will not start-up after it is stopped during the surgery.”
 Barbara concluded with, “Is this a common fear?”